 New Orleans BPW Celebrates Woman of the Year!

-The New Orleans BPW Club recently honoredtheir Woman of the Year nominee!
+The New Orleans BPW Club recently honored their Woman of the Year nominee!

 Judge Davillier was elected to the Orleans Parish Juvenile Court in February 2010.
 She served as co-chair of the Juvenile Detention Alternative Initiatives.
 During her tenure, Judge Davillier worked off the bench on various programs focusing on prevention, intervention, and rehabilitation of youth and on family-related services.

-Judge Davillier served on the National Council of Juvenile and Family Court Judges as lead judge for the Juvenile Justice Model Court Project., the Legal Orphans Ad Hoc Committee, the School Pathways Steering Committee, and the Project One - One Family/One Judge Committee.
+Judge Davillier served on the National Council of Juvenile and Family Court Judges as lead judge for the Juvenile Justice Model Court Project, the Legal Orphans Ad Hoc Committee, the School Pathways Steering Committee, and the Project One - One Family/One Judge Committee.
 In addition, she served on the Louisiana Sentencing Commission - Re-Entry Team /Education Task Force and the Louisiana Council of Juvenile and Family Court Judges.
 Judge Davillier was a member of the first class of the Louisiana Judicial Leadership Institute (2011).